Island night lizard: Description

-Island night lizards are typically between 2.6 and 4.3 in in length, not including the tail.
-They typically live between 11 and 13 years, but some individuals are estimated to have lived 30 years or more.
-Their color varies from pale ash gray and beige to brown and black.
-They may have uniform, mottled, and striped patterns.
+The island night lizard is much larger than another species in the genus Xantusia, the desert night lizard (Xantusia vigilis) of southern California.
+The island night lizard is typically between 2.6 and 4.3 in in length, not including the tail.
+It typically lives between 11 and 13 years, but some individuals are estimated to have lived 30 years or more.
+Its color varies from pale ash gray and beige to brown and black.
+It may have a uniform, mottled, or striped pattern.